wiz0u/WTelegramBot/README.md

 - `GetChat`: can obtain details about any group/channel based on their public name, or a user ID resolved by InputUser

 Other extended API calls not usually accessible to Bot API can be made via the `Bot.Client` property which is the underlying [WTelegramClient](https://wiz0u.github.io/WTelegramClient/) instance.
+* This way, you can use new features available only in Client API latest layers without waiting months for it to be available in Bot API

-You can read that [library's documentation](https://wiz0u.github.io/WTelegramClient/EXAMPLES) or search through the [official Client API documentation](https://corefork.telegram.org/methods), but make sure to look for the mention "**Bots can use this method**" (other methods can't be called).
+For more information about calling Client API methods, you can read that [library's documentation](https://wiz0u.github.io/WTelegramClient/EXAMPLES) or search through the [official Client API documentation](https://corefork.telegram.org/methods), but make sure to look for the mention "**Bots can use this method**" (other methods can't be called).